Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: System Model and Reconstruction Algorithm

 \subsection{Signal Recovery Scheme}

 The proposed recovery algorithm first unfolds $f_{\lambda',\mathrm{q}}[n]$ by estimating $z[n]$ and then reconstructs the continuous-time signal from the result.
 Since the sampling frequency used is above the Nyquist rate, the continuous-time signal can be uniquely identified using an appropriate reconstruction filter.
 In this subsection, we discuss the unfolding mechanism.
-An overview of the proposed unfolding procedure is given in Figure \ref{fig:algorithm_visual}.
-The unfolding scheme multiplies a window signal $w[n]$ to small overlapping segments of $f_{\lambda',\mathrm{q}}[n]$ and then recovers the modulo residue signal at each segment.
-The window is slid from left to right until the whole $f_{\lambda',\mathrm{q}}[n]$ is processed.
+An overview of the proposed unfolding procedure is shown in Figure \ref{fig:algorithm_visual}.
+The unfolding scheme multiplies a window function $w[n]$ to the small overlapping segments of $f_{\lambda',\mathrm{q}}[n]$ and then recovers the modulo residue signal at each segment.
+The window function is applied sequentially across the signal with a fixed hop size of $N(1-\frac{\alpha}{2})$ until the entire $f_{\lambda',\mathrm{q}}[n]$ is processed.

 Let $N$ be the number of samples in a short segment of $f_{\lambda',\mathrm{q}}[n]$.
-A length-$N$ tapered cosine window $w[n]$ (a.k.a.
-Tukey window \cite{MathWorksTukeyWindow}) can be written as
+A length-$N$ tapered cosine window $w[n]$ (also known as Tukey window \cite{MathWorksTukeyWindow}) can be written as